Irrecoverable Flat Spin

 In between the endless stream of short-term dalliances, incredibly, they both also managed to sustain stable relationships with honest-to-God girlfriends, in something approximating the honest-to-God conventional manner.
 Rossi contrived to seduce, and somehow hold on to, a very pretty co-ed many years his junior.
 Sean had two long-term girlfriends, one local, and one in New Brunswick, the latter of whom would come down from time to time to see him.
 It got a little sticky there one night, when New Brunswick Girl arrived unannounced, and Sean was already in the basement with his local squeeze.
 He tried to placate them both, as they sat at opposite ends of the basement, actually crossing the bar every few minutes to spend a little time with each of them in turn.
 It was amazingly awkward, but nobody felt like stomping away, because there was a howling snow-storm in progress outside.
 There we all were, snowed in, as the pressure mounted.
 Just one more improbable scene in an endless parade of improbable scenes.

 Throughout, they both pulled regular shifts on bar, Sean on Fridays, Joe on Saturdays, when the patrons would all be outsiders that they could have endless fun abusing.
 What mattered to the clientele was that the place would be open all night long, so the drinkers would take their lumps and keep coming back.
 They actually got screamed at, and were arbitrarily denied service, insulted on general principle as worthless bourgeois denizens of their respective childhood rumpus rooms, and berated for their lousy tips.
 “GRATUITY!!” bellowed Sean after a guy left nothing at all in the tip bowl.
 “THE CONCEPT IS GRATUITY!!”
 How many times did he have to go over this with these assholes?
-It said so right on the bowl: Tips is all we get.
+It said so clearly on the sign: Tips is all we get.
 As punishment for similar tip-related offences, Sean actually jacked the prices on them one night, charging more every time they came back for a refill.

 “That’ll be a buck-forty.”